Certificate of Completion

 In-person registration following college advising.

-High school diploma or GED, to enroll--submit official high school & college transcripts on record to LCCC Records Office.
+High school diploma or GED, Social Security number; to enroll--submit official high school and college transcripts on record to LCCC Records Office.

-Once enrolled, students must complete background check and admission packet received at the time of enrollment as soon as possible according to the packet instructions.
-All Students who register for the STNA class receive a packet of information and forms to complete.
-The student must attend to the packet forms and read the information carefully.
+Once enrolled, students must complete background check and admission packet provided at the time of enrollment.
+All enrolled students must attend to the packet forms and read the information carefully.

-Completed all documents in the admission packet including physical exam with documentation of immunity , medical expense waiver form, and Non-Convictions Statement form and submit to the Allied Health and Nursing Division office in HS 223 before class starts per division requirement.
+Completed admission packets including physical exam with documentation of immunity , medical expense waiver form, and Non-Convictions Statement form are submitted to the Allied Health, Nursing and Physical Education division office in HS 223 before class starts per division requirement.

-The state examination is usually available at the LCCC training sites, the LCCC Learning Center in Lorain and at Wesleyan Village on a monthly basis, as classes are scheduled.
+After successful course completion, a certificate of completion will be issued.
+The state examination is usually available at the LCCC training sites on a monthly basis, as classes are scheduled.

 Program Director, Nurse Aide Training Program